dmbarbour/awelon/AboutABC.md

         F :: ((a*b) + (c*d)) * e → (a+c) * ((b+d) * e) -- partial factor
         M :: (a+a') * e → a * e -- merge

-On merge, the types `a` and `a'` must be compatible for future operations, but they don't need to be precisely the same.
-What compatibility requires may be judged in context.
-Partial factor and merge must be used together to fully factor:
+Full factor is modeled by combining partial factor and merge:

         FM :: ((a*b)+(a'*c))*e → a*((b+c)*e) -- full factor; inverse of D

+On merge, the types `a` and `a'` must be compatible for future operations, but they don't need to be exactly the same.
+What 'compatibility' requires may be judged in context.
+However, conservatively, any unit values in `a` and `a'` must be structurally aligned.

 Sums may also be copied or dropped (with `^` and `%`) assuming both element types may be copied and dropped.

+*ASIDE:* ABC avoids a form of [boolean](http://existentialtype.wordpress.com/2011/03/15/boolean-blindness/) [blindness](http://www.hxa.name/notes/note-hxa7241-20131124T0927Z.html) where subprograms lose information about whatever was compared or observed.
+Developers can explicitly scrub results if they wish to reduce a comparison to a boolean `(1 + 1)`.

-### Metaprogramming: Static Conditions and Assertions
+### Partial Functions and Contracts

-Partial evaluation is a simple but effective approach to compile-time metaprogramming.
-Further, it works very well with ABC's assumptions of causal commutativity and fast and loose reasoning.
-A great deal of a program's behavior can often be computed in advance.
-Even capabilities might partake if they have some compile-time aspects.

-An interesting property of static conditions is that, since a programmer is around to validate a choice, we can relax compatibility requirements for merge.
-When merging static conditions with `M` we may reduce compatibility concerns to warnings.
-Or suppress them entirely, depending on context and severity.

-We can also *assert* that specific conditions hold:
+ABC provides a simple operator for partiality, assertions, and contracts:

         K :: (a + b) * e → b * e

-Operator `K` essentially says "prove me right".
-If we're in the left branch, there's an error in the program, similar to a type error.
-Expressing partial functions with `K` enables ABC to support rich concepts of dependent typing, i.e. a program is proven safe by proving we're always in the right branch at each `K`.
-If we are in the left branch at runtime (due to incomplete safety analysis in an open system) then we'll halt the program (cleanly, if possible, preferably *before* the error occurs by leveraging a transactional or rollback mechanism).

-As a simple convention, we might also record a message in the environment such that, when an error is detected, a text message is visible in the environment:

-        wKw% :: Text * ((a + b) * e) → b * e

-Naturally, the message would be eliminated at compile time if we can ensure a safe static condition.
-And if there is an error or warning at compile-time, the text would be accessible to the developer.
+This operator represents a form of divergence: if we're in the left, that's equivalent to a type error and we'll stop the program as quickly and cleanly as possible.
+Otherwise we're okay.
+However, ABC is not restricted to runtime detection of this error.
+Expressing partial functions with `K` enables ABC to infer dependent types and contracts.
+If `K` cannot be statically proven safe, the programming environment may issue a warning or raise an error.

 ### Spatial-Temporal Features

+Question: beyond capabilities, how is ABC involved with spatial properties?
+Is there some conventional model of capabilities I need for typechecking?

 ABC models spatial properties in terms of logical partitions, and temporal properties in terms of relative latencies.
 Within a product or sum, the different elements may have different spatial-temporal attributes - for example, we can have types of the form `(Number@CPU * Number@GPU)`.
 In addition, the product or sum as a whole may have a location, with regards to where it can be introspected.